softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 Therefore: Recognize when this is a problem, deconstruct what is said, and re-frame it into a statement that is active and under control of the speaker.

 Example: "Management ought to provide snacks."
 Is this because the team wants snacks, or wants a demonstration that management cares?
-If it’s the former, people could start bringing snacks in and try to create a trend.
+If itâ€™s the former, people could start bringing snacks in and try to create a trend.

 Example: "Somebody ought to make sure it works before QA gets it."
 This is much more powerful, when turned into an explicit request, "Developers, for each story would you add an explicit task to double-check that it works before marking the story done?"

 ### Structure: Backward and Forward Look (8)
 Some things have gone well, others poorly.
 Some problems are temporary, others last longer.
-Talk alone doesn’t change things.
+Talk alone doesnâ€™t change things.

 Therefore: Use a framework that looks both backward (to what happened) and forward (to what we intend to do in the future).